Connecting generalized Priestley duality to Hofmann-Mislove-Stralka duality: Introduction

-In Section~\ref{sec: various morphisms} we consider several stronger notions of morphisms between algebraic frames.
-Recalling that our morphisms preserve arbitrary joins and compact elements, two natural choices are to consider those morphisms that preserve all finite meets or only those finite meets of compact elements that are compact.
-The latter correspond to those $\DMSLat$-morphisms that preserve existing finite joins, which is equivalent to the inverse image of an optimal filter being optimal.
-The former are simply frame homomorphisms that preserve compact elements, and correspond to those $\DMSLat$-morphisms that pull prime filters back to prime filters.
-We describe the $\PGPries$-morphisms that correspond to these two classes of morphisms between algebraic frames, thus yielding a series of duality results, which in particular imply the results of \cite{BJ08,BJ11} and \cite{HP08}.
+It is natural to consider several stronger notions of morphisms between algebraic frames.
+Recalling that our morphisms preserve arbitrary suprema and compact elements, obvious choices are to consider those morphisms that preserve all finite infima (resp.\ nonempty finite infima) of compact elements or only those finite infima of compact elements that are compact.
+The latter correspond to those $\DMSLat$-morphisms that preserve existing finite suprema (resp.~existing nonempty finite suprema), which is equivalent to the inverse image of an optimal filter being optimal (see Remark~\ref{rem: optimal}).
+The former are simply frame homomorphisms that preserve compact elements, and correspond to those $\DMSLat$-morphisms that pull prime filters back to prime filters (see Lemma~\ref{lem: hansoul}).
+We characterize the $\PGPries$-morphisms that correspond to these classes of morphisms between algebraic frames, thus yielding a series of duality results, which in particular imply the results of \cite{BJ08,BJ11} and \cite{HP08}.

-Finally, in Section~\ref{sec: deriving Priestley and Stone} we show how to derive Priestley and Stone dualities from the above results.
-We derive Priestley duality for distributive lattices with and without bottom.
+We also show how Stone and Priestley dualities fit in the general picture developed in this paper.
+We consider Priestley duality for distributive lattices with and without bottom.
 The latter involves working with pointed Priestley spaces.
-On the frame side, the bounded case requires to work with coherent frames; that is, algebraic frames in which all finite meets of compact elements are compact.
-The non-bounded case requires to work with arithmetic frames; that is, algebraic frames where nonempty finite meets of compact elements are compact, but the frame itself may not be compact.
-Similarly, we obtain two versions of Stone duality, for boolean algebras and for generalized boolean algebras.
+On the frame side, the bounded case requires working with coherent frames; that is, algebraic frames in which all finite meets of compact elements are compact (see Theorem~\ref{thm: coh = PS}).
+The non-bounded case requires working with arithmetic frames; that is, algebraic frames where nonempty finite meets of compact elements are compact, but the frame itself may not be compact (see Theorem~\ref{thm: detailed pointed Pries}).
+Similarly, we consider two versions of Stone duality, for boolean algebras and for generalized boolean algebras.
 For the latter we work with pointed Stone spaces.
-On the frame side, boolean algebras give rise to Stone frames (compact zero-dimensional frames), while generalized boolean algebras to what we term generalized Stone frames (algebraic zero-dimensional frames).
+On the frame side, boolean algebras give rise to Stone frames (see Theorem~\ref{thm: Stone duality}), while generalized boolean algebras to locally Stone frames (see Theorem~\ref{thm: pointed Stone}).
+As a special case we derive the dualities of Halmos \cite{Hal56} and Cignoli et.~al.~\cite{CLP91}.